ericbrustad/Admin-esxape-ride/apps/admin/docs/binary-asset-guide.md

    * manifest entries (with placeholder previews),
    * live Supabase listings (so thumbnails appear as soon as the object exists),
    * any fallback repo files (only placeholders now).
+   The Supabase crawler automatically probes the canonical `media/` prefix, the legacy `mediapool/` tree, and any nested combinations so migrated and pre-migration uploads both resolve to the same inventory view.

 ## 4. Mirroring settings, missions, and devices